K4ryuu/ZipBrute-GO/README.md

 ## License

-MIT or whatever, just don't be a dick.
+MIT or whatever, just don't be a d!ck.